KingSolomon1954/cpp-bootstrap/Readme.md

 ### Switching Sphinx Container

-Modify file `admin/submakes/container-names-sphinx.mak` as follows:
+Assuming you want to use your own locally built Sphinx container, modify file `admin/submakes/container-names-sphinx.mak` as follows:

 Change: